Top 1% Income In Canada: How Rich Do You Have to Be? (2024)

 The median income of the top 1% eliminates the outliers of the extremely rich that skew the results higher for the average income amount.

-The median annual income for the top 1% income group in Canada as of 2020 is $349,900, and that was achieved at a median age of 53 years of age.
+The median annual income for the top 1% income group in Canada as of 2020 is $349,900, according to Statistics Canada data, and that was achieved at a median age of 53 years of age.

-The median is significantly lower than the average income of the top 1% above, but higher than the threshold amount.
+The median is significantly lower than the average income of the top 1%, but higher than the threshold amount.

 Here’s a summary of the three different measurements of the top 1% of income earners in Canada: